 Tasty vegan challah dough is wrapped around delicious spiced apple filling to create sensational Rosh Hashanah challah!
 Plus 3 beautiful ways to shape it.

-The most usual ‘style’ is a simple coil, sometimes referred to as a ‘turban challah’.
+The most usual round ‘style’ is a simple coil, sometimes referred to as a ‘turban challah’.
 However there are also complex plaiting techniques to create a round braid.
-There are numerous instructions for this on the internet, and I have no intention of repeating them here.
-If you want to find one, there are several pinned to my Rosh Hashanah Pinterest board, so why not have a look?
-(There’s lots of other great recipes and ideas there too.)
+There are numerous instructions for this pinned to my Rosh Hashanah Pinterest board, so why not have a look?
+There are lots of other great recipes and ideas there too.

-Rosh Hashanah challah is often also sweeter than regular ‘year round’ challah, and often includes dried fruit, honey, and spices.
-I decided to create a spiced apple swirl in my challah, and then style it in three different ways – ‘the turban’ (coil), ‘the rose’ and – my personal favourite – ‘the chelsea bun’.
-I didn’t make it too sweet, since the bread is going to get slathered in honey before eating anyway 🙂
+Rosh Hashanah challah is often also sweeter than regular ‘year round’ challah.
+It often includes dried fruit such as raisins, honey, and warming spices.
+I decided to create a spiced apple swirl in my Rosh Hashanah challah, as apples are so traditional for the festival.
+I didn’t make this dough too sweet though, since the challah will be slathered in honey before eating!

-You can roll the dough out with a rolling pin, but I prefer to stretch and pat and encourage, like you would with pizza dough.
+You can roll the dough out with a rolling pin, but I prefer to stretch and pat and encourage.
 It takes a bit longer, but seems altogether gentler, and the dough is less likely to shrink annoying back once you’ve flattened it out.

 Whichever shape you go for, I’m sure you’ll enjoy this delicious spiced apple Rosh Hashanah challah.